desmos-labs/desmos/docs/architecture/adr-010-mutual-dtags-exchange.md

 		return nil, err
 	}

-	// Check if the DTag is not specified then perform DTag swap if the receiver has a profile if  strings.TrimSpace(msg.NewDTag) == "" {
+	// Check if the msg NewDTag is equal to the receiver one, if so, perform the DTags swap if  exist && msg.NewDTag == receiverProfile.DTag {
-		if !exist {
-			return nil, sdkerrors.Wrap(sdkerrors.ErrInvalidRequest, "receiver profile doesn't exist and thus can't swap their DTag") }
 		if err = k.SwapDTag(ctx, currentOwnerProfile, receiverProfile); err != nil {
 			return nil, err
 		}